-Egilsay St. Magnus Kirk - Egilsay.
+- Egilsay St. Magnus Kirk - Egilsay.
 Unusual church with a round tower, similar to lighthouse.
 Build time is unknown, but the base part might be more than 1000 years old.

 - Eynhallow Church - Eynhallow.
 Ruins of very old church from the 12th century or earlier.
 Church is located on a very small island.

 - Kirkwall St. Magnus Cathedral - Mainland.
-Northernmost cathedral in the British isles, excellent example of Romanesque architecture.
+Northernmost cathedral in the British isles, excellent example of Norman architecture.
 Construction started in 1137, built over 300 years.
 Dungeon – prison under the church.

 - Orphir St. Nicholas round church - Mainland.
 Ruins of the only medieval round church in Scotland.
 Built sometimes between 1090 and 1160 in Romanesque style.

 - Papa Stronsay chapel - Papa Stronsay.
 Ruins of chapel from the 11th century.
 Under it may lie remnants of the 8th century Pictish monastery - northernmost early Christian structure of the world.

 Other man made landmarks

 - North Ronaldsay dry stane dyke - North Ronaldsay.
 Unique system of dry stone walls around the island.
 The purpose of these walls is - to keep sheep AWAY from the central part of the island.
 North Ronaldsay sheep is unique breed which survives on seaweed found along the beach.

 - Tankerness House - Kirkwall, Mainland.
 One of the best preserved town houses from the 16th century in Scotland.
 Now serves as local museum.